 Another interesting trick is to listen to commercial A/C talking with Air Traffic Control; “United Airlines Flight XYZ climbing to Flight Level 36″…..
 Then look up United Airlines Flight XYZ on flightaware.com for a tracking map with their actual locations plotted.
 You can get an instant “range check” on your system by seeing how far away they are at the time.

 For further details on the A.R.C.
-Type 12 equipment, see Mike Tauson’s (K3MXO SK) excellent summary writeup, Reference 56.
-Thanks Mike, your work carries on.
+Type 12 equipment, see Mike Tauson’s (K3MXO SK) excellent summary pdf writeup on the Web, Reference 56.